-That said, "the gang" – comprising of Charlie Kelly (Charlie Day), Deandra "Sweet Dee" Reynolds (Kaitlin Olson), Ronald "Mac" McDonald (Rob McElhenny), Frank Reynolds (Danny Devito) and Dennis Reynolds (Glenn Howerton) – are also used as a mirror, reflecting the push-pull extremities of American society and politics, and the personalities at either end of the spectrum.
+As it's gained a broader audience, the show has also managed to hold onto the fucked up storylines and psychopathic behavior of its characters that have been its hallmark since 2005.
+The show uses the gang of five dysfunctional, alcoholic, occasionally drug-addicted, narcissistic bar owners as a mirror, reflecting the push-pull extremities of American society and politics, and the personalities at either end of the spectrum.
 They are also, for all their awful qualities, pretty endearing characters, even if you'd never want to hang out with them in real life.

-A new teaser trailer for the upcoming 11th season came out earlier this week, so I took the opportunity to get in touch with Glenn and Charlie for a chat about the past 10 years.
+A new teaser trailer for the upcoming eleventh season came out earlier this week, so I took the opportunity to get in touch with two of its stars and writers, Glenn Howerton (Dennis Reynolds) and Charlie Day (Charlie Kelly), for a chat about the past ten years.

 Glenn Howerton: Thanks.
 It's pretty hard to believe.
 It's hard not to get nostalgic about the very beginnings of the show considering none of us were writers.
 We were all just actors, and when the show got picked up we knew we wanted to write, but we didn't really know how to write.
 We just figured if the show got picked up we'd figure it out.